-- To start Oracle Universal Installer, enter the following command: - \$ /mount\point/db/runInstaller
+1. To start Oracle Universal Installer, enter the following command:

+\$ /mount_point/db/runInstaller

-If Oracle Universal Installer does not start, then refer to Oracle Database Installation Guide for Linux for information about how to troubleshoot X Window display problems.
+If Oracle Universal Installer does not start, then refer to Oracle Database Installation Guide for information about how to troubleshoot X Window display problems.

-- The following table describes the recommended action for each Oracle Universal Installer screen.
-Use the following guidelines to complete the installation: - For more assistance, or to choose an option that is not the default, click Help for additional information. - If you encounter errors while installing or linking the software, then refer to Oracle Database Installation Guide for Linux for information about troubleshooting.
+- 2. The following table describes the recommended action for each Oracle Universal Installer screen.
+Use the following guidelines to complete the installation: - If you need more assistance, or if you want to choose an option that is not a default, then click Help for additional information. - If you encounter errors while installing or linking the software, then refer to Oracle Database Installation Guide for information about troubleshooting.